Storyboarding using a grid

 Storyboarding using grids breaks a scene into multiple frames for coverage planning.
 This lets you explore different camera framings while keeping the subject, environment, and lighting consistent.

-Here’s a quick tutorial on how to create storyboards using grids on Morphic:
+Here’s a step-by-step guide on how to create storyboards using grids on Morphic:

 That’s how you use grids for storyboarding on Morphic.
 This helps you plan how a scene will look across shots in a clear and structured way.

 If you have any trouble or have any questions, feel free to reach out.
-We're happy to help, write to us at [email protected].
+We're happy to help, write to us at [email protected]envelope.

 Last updated